-Hello, my name is Alan and I’ve been helping people recover from injuries and various other conditions for nearly thirty years.
+Hello, I have been helping people recover from injuries and various other conditions for nearly thirty years.

 I began my formal therapists training in 1990 with the gifted acupuncturist Gerry Roche, in Newport.
 Gwent.
 He helped me recover from a failed spinal operation and inspired me to become a Therapist in my own right.

 In 1992, I was fortunate to be accepted into the European school of Modern Acupuncture, run by the complementary therapy guru Mr Ken Andrews.